kos0616/vue-router-like-app/README.md

 # vue-router-like-app

-Let vue-router transfer like an APP
+Let vue-router transfer like an APP!